 “The Minneapolis Convention Center is more than a meeting place,” said Jeff Johnson, executive director, MCC.
 “It’s a building that is all about building relationships.
 Our goal is to connect with our community as an activity center while also acting as a gateway to Minneapolis for convention center visitors.”

-The winning Creative City Challenge project, as determined by the voting public, will be unveiled and featured at the opening of Northern Spark, an annual dusk-to-dawn festival with tens of thousands of participants taking place in Minneapolis on June 14, 2014.
+The winning Creative City Challenge project, as determined by the voting public, will be unveiled and featured at the opening event taking place in Minneapolis on June 14, 2014.

 Entries are due by 4:30 p.m.
 Central time on Tuesday, Nov.
 18, 2013.
 Submission information can be found online at http://www.minneapolis.org/minneapolis-convention-center/ccc/creative-city-challenge-submissions.